Cottage safety tips for your dog

 Healthy = happy at the cottage

-A preventative care plan for your pet will help protect them against disease and parasites, especially while at the cottage.
+A preventative care plan for your animal will help protect them against disease and parasites, especially while at the cottage.
 It is recommended to speak with your veterinarian about preventative flea and tick medications, as well as to ensure your pet is up to date with all their vaccines.
-It is recommended to have a phone number of a veterinarian in your cottage area, just in case emergency veterinary attention for your pet is required.
+It is recommended to have the phone number of a veterinarian in your cottage area, just in case emergency veterinary attention for your animal is required.

 Water safety